 The inspection of the vehicle's passenger compartment shall consist of separate inspections of items located in or on the passenger compartment to ensure they are functioning as designed by the manufacturer.
 Those items, when equipped, include the windshield, windshield wiper(s), mirrors, seats, seatbelts, child seat lower anchors and tethers (LATCH) system, rear window, and a visual inspection of the Supplemental Restraint System (SRS).
-Licensed technicians shall consult Division 12, Chapter 4 (Windshields and Mirrors - commencing at Section 26700), and Chapter 5, Article 3 (Safety Belts and Inflatable Restraint Systems - commencing at Section 27302) of the Vehicle Code, Federal Motor Vehicle Standards (49 C.F.R.571.205 and 49 C.F.R.
-571.212), and specific vehicle manufacturer specifications to ensure minimum inspection standards for the windshield, mirrors, safety belts, and the inflatable restraint system are met.
+Licensed technicians shall consult Chapter 4 of Division 12 (Windshields and Mirrors, commencing at section 26700) and Article 3 of Chapter 5 of Division 12 (Safety Belts and Inflatable Restraint Systems, commencing at section 27302) of the VC, sections 571.205 and 571.212 of Title 49 of the CFR (Glazing Materials and Windshield Mounting, respectively, in the Federal Motor Vehicle Safety Standards), and specific vehicle manufacturer specifications to ensure minimum inspection standards for the windshield, mirrors, safety belts, and the inflatable restraint system are met.